José Santos Zelaya: US sets up base of operations in Nicaragua

-Officers of Zelaya's government executed some captured rebels; two United States volunteers were among them, and the U.S. government declared their execution grounds for a diplomatic break between the countries which later led to formal intervention.
+Officers of Zelaya's government executed some alleged rebels; two United States volunteers (Cannon and Groce) were among them, and the U.S. government declared their execution grounds for a diplomatic break between the countries which later led to formal intervention.

 At the start of December, United States Marines landed in Nicaragua's Bluefields port, to create a neutral zone to protect foreign lives and property but which also acted as a base of operations for the anti-Zelayan rebels.
 On 17 December 1909, Zelaya turned over power to José Madriz and fled to Spain.
 Madriz called for continued suppression of the uprising, but in August 1910 diplomat Thomas Dawson obtained the capitulation of the government and the withdrawal of Madriz.
 Thereafter the U.S. called for a popular voice in the government and a constituent assembly was called to write a constitution for Nicaragua.
 The vacant presidency was filled by a series of Conservative politicians including Adolfo Diaz.
 During this time, through free trade and loans, the U.S. influenced the expanding prosperity and development of the country.